zamzameir/iiumcgpa/README.md

   - Start by inserting your current Cumulative Grade Point Average.
 This is the GPA you've earned so far in your academic journey.

 `2.Add Your Total Credit Hours`:
-  - Find this information on your latest exam slip.
+  - Find this information on your latest exam slip / Imaalum portal.
 Input the total credit hours you've accumulated up to the previous semester, excluding the current one.

   <p align="center" width="100%">
     <img width="33%" src="https://github.com/zamzameir/iiumcgpa/blob/master/images/guide1.png">